Assigning Digital Projects

 Students should understand why they are being asked to do something, especially if it is different from what they expect.
 (Why are we using Photoshop in a writing class?)

 Even if they work in these media for their own purposes, doing something new for a grade can be stressful.
 However, most students ultimately find new media projects worthwhile.
-(Doing something new also requires a higher level of attention and thus increases potential for learning).
+(Doing something new also requires a higher level of attention and thus increases the potential for learning).

 Move from including an image or two in an essay or report to analyzing a visual argument to creating a short video.